Tigers vs. Phillies: Betting Trends, Records ATS, Home/Road Splits

 Tigers Betting Records & Stats

-- The Tigers have been chosen as underdogs in 50 games this year and have walked away with the win 20 times (40%) in those games.
+- The Tigers have been victorious in 20, or 39.2%, of the 51 contests they have been chosen as underdogs in this season.

-- Detroit has a record of 3-6 in games where bookmakers have it as underdogs of at least +180 on the moneyline.
+- This season, Detroit has won one of its five games when it's the underdog by at least +200 on the moneyline.

-- The Tigers have an implied victory probability of 35.7% according to the moneyline set by oddsmakers for this matchup.
+- The moneyline set for this matchup implies the Tigers have a 33.3% chance of coming away with a victory in the contest.

-- Games involving Detroit have gone over the total set by sportsbooks in 30 of 58 chances this season.
+- Detroit's games have gone over the total in 30 of its 59 chances.

-- The Tigers have an against the spread record of 3-6-0 in nine games with a line this season.
+- The Tigers have an against the spread mark of 3-6-0 in nine games with a line this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!